subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ### Connection between Replica Symmetry Breaking and the Spin Glass Model

-We defined the probability distribution of the overlap between two states ${\overline P}(q)$ two sub-sections ago, and it turns out that this function can be expressed in terms of the replicas as follows:
+We defined the probability distribution of the overlap between two pure states ${\overline P}(q)$ two sub-sections ago, and it turns out that this function can be expressed in terms of the replicas as follows:

 $$ {\overline P}(q) = \lim_{n\rightarrow 0}{2\over{n(n-1)}} \sum_{a\gt b} \delta(q - q_{ab}) $$

 This equation is saying that the average probability that two pure states of the system have overlap $q$ is equal to the fraction of elements of the overlap matrix $Q_{ab}$ that are equal to $q$.
-This means that the elements of the overlap matrix (after taking the limit $N\rightarrow\infty$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ equal to q is related to the probability of $q$.
+This means that the elements of the overlap matrix (after taking the limit $N\rightarrow\infty$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ that are equal to q is related to the probability of $q$.
 Hence surprisingly the matrix $Q_{ab}$ that arose a result of a mathematical trick to simplify calculations, also has a deep connection to the physics of the spin glass model.

 We now apply this formula to the $Q_{ab}$ matrix that was proposed in the previous section.

 **The Replica Symmetric Solution**

-In this case $q_{ab}$ = q_0$ for all values of $a$ and $b$.
+In this case $q_{ab} = q_0$ for all values of $a$ and $b$.
 From the above equation it follows that

 $$ {\overline P}(q) = \delta(q-q_0) $$